Sheffield Centre History

 The unit was funded by the Department of Health as a five year research project and commenced to treat patients in September 1985 treating only one patient per week.

-The unit was the third to go into clinical use in the world and remained the only Gamma Knife in Britain until 1998 when a second was installed at The Cromwell Hospital in London.
+The unit was the third to go into clinical use in the world and remained the only Gamma Knife in the UK until 1998.

 From 1985 on, as experience and confidence grew, patient numbers increased to around three patients per week.
 Vascular malformations account for the majority of the early cases treated with benign tumours making up the remainder.